Skip to content

 • JavaScript dynamic import()

 If you build a SPA, prefer hash routing.
-The static asset server resolves real file paths; with history routing, refreshing a page requires an actual file to exist at that path.
+The static asset server resolves real file paths; with history routing, refreshing a page requires a real file at that path.

 Security Constraints